farirpgs/fari-community/public/catalog/creators/13th-side-games/index.md

 - Exhaustion - Equal to Spirit Dice

-The Total number of Dice for each Injury Track is 2+Rank
+***The Total number of Dice for each Injury Track is 2+Rank***

-These rolls 'explode' meaning the highest value of each die results in an additional die being rolled and added to the total.
+**These rolls 'explode' meaning the highest value of each die results in an additional die being rolled and added to the total.**

 Success in these rolls signifies that no lasting effects occur.
-However, failure to meet the track number results in a state of Suffering.
+However, failure to meet the track number results in a rank of Suffering.
 The total ranks of Suffering incurred reduce the effectiveness of all core attributes accordingly.

 ## Suffering
 ## Death and Retirement